 If you have a difficult time visualizing how natural light will reflect through the mirror, simply shine a flashlight at the mirror and you will get a very good idea of how light will reflect.

-Not only mirrors can create the light reflecting effects.
-Add anything shiny, and the rooms will naturally appear lighter.
+Adding anything shiny to a room will make it naturally appear lighter.
 Think acrylic materials, clear furniture, shiny tiles and everything glass, brass, gold or silver – from doorknobs to photo frames.

 By using glass in your doors, you will open up for more natural light.
 Use frosted or tinted glass for privacy on front doors, and inside you can use clear glass, frosted glass or mirrored doors to separate areas, but still let in light.
 Adding glass tabletops or acrylic chairs will reduce the amount of light absorbed by furniture.